Appdynamics/mysql-monitoring-extension/README.md

     On Windows, please specify the absolute path to the config.yml.

 ##Password Encryption Support
-To avoid setting the clear text password in the config.yml, please follow the process below to encrypt the password
+To avoid setting the clear text password in the config.yml, please follow the process below to encrypt the password.
+This process requires the Oracle Java class sun/misc/BASE64Encode which is not present in all Java implementations.
+You may need to download a suitable Java runtime from [www.java.com](https://www.java.com/).

 1. Download the util jar to encrypt the password from [https://github.com/Appdynamics/maven-repo/blob/master/releases/com/appdynamics/appd-exts-commons/1.1.2/appd-exts-commons-1.1.2.jar](https://github.com/Appdynamics/maven-repo/blob/master/releases/com/appdynamics/appd-exts-commons/1.1.2/appd-exts-commons-1.1.2.jar) and navigate to the downloaded directory
 2. Encrypt password from the commandline